Swetlanda/travel-task-list/README.md

 - **Collaborative Travel Planning**
 - Add functionality to allow multiple users to collaborate on the same travel itinerary, sharing tasks and plans.

-## User Experience /User Stories

-As a user, I want to:

-- Register for the travel planning app by providing my email, name, and a password, so I can create a personalized account to manage my travel itineraries securely.
-- Log in to my account using username and password, so I can access and manage my saved travel plans securely and resume planning where I left off.
-- Create a new travel plan by entering details such as destination, travel dates, mode of travel, description, and status so that I can organize my trip effectively.
-- Edit an existing travel plan so that I can update important details like the destination, travel dates, status, mode of travel whenever there are changes or new information.
-This allows me to keep my travel plans accurate and up-to-date, ensuring that everything is well-organized and reflects my current itinerary and preferences.
-- View a comprehensive list of all my travel plans, including key details such as destination, travel dates and time, modes of travel, status of each trip, so I can efficiently manage my upcoming trips, track my itinerary, and prioritize the tasks that need my attention.
-- Delete travel plans that are no longer relevant or have been completed, so I can maintain an organized and up-to-date list of my travel plans.
-This helps me keep my dashboard clutter-free and focused on my upcoming or active trips.
-- The pages on the website to have consistent styling, so I can have a seamless and cohesive experience as I navigate through the site.
-- the Travel Planning application to be responsive, adjusting its layout and content to fit the screen size of the device I am using, whether it's a desktop, tablet, or smartphone, ensuring an optimal user experience.

-As a admin, I want to:

-- Set up an initial Django project, so I can start building and organizing the application's structure.
-- Outlines the website's structure and layout, so I can visualize the user flow and ensure an intuitive and user-friendly design using a wireframe.
-- Experience a consistent layout and design across all pages of the website, including the navigation bar's position, styling, and behavior.

 ## Technologies Used
 - **HTML5**: Used for structuring the web pages.